sophiedophie/sophie-react-typescript-boilerplate/README.md

 - There are sample test codes in ```./src/client``` or ```./src/server```

 ## TODO
-- Need to add HMR to check the diff for development environment
 - When you want to grow your app then you might need...
   - [redux](https://redux.js.org/) and relative modules,
   - [react-router](https://github.com/ReactTraining/react-router) and other stuffs.
 Feel free to add when you need them.